 - A. The Lee Forum area is particularly susceptible to flooding (see Figure 6 for areas most adversely affected).
-To adequately manage this risk, development in or adjacent to areas at flood risk 2 or 3 in Figure 6 must demonstrate that it will not increase flood risk and will be required to contribute to surface water flood risk mitigation in the area.
-This will need to be reflected through the inclusion of a positive statement within the Flood Risk Assessment (FRA) for the site that sets out how this will be delivered. - B. New developments should incorporate sustainable urban drainage systems (SuDs) unless there are practical or viability reasons for not doing so.
-SuDs will be required to provide habitat, amenity and water quality benefits in addition to attenuation, and information will be required to be submitted in outline and full planning applications to demonstrate that SuDs can be accommodated within the proposed development. - C. Parking spaces and driveways associated with new development should use permeable surfaces where possible. - D. The paving over of front gardens with impermeable materials will be discouraged and will not be supported where planning permission is required.
+To adequately manage this risk, major development in or adjacent to areas within Flood Zones 2 or 3 as shown on Figure 6 must demonstrate that it will not increase flood risk and will be required to contribute to surface water flood risk mitigation in the area.
+This will need to be reflected through the inclusion of a positive statement within the Flood Risk Assessment (FRA) for the site that sets out how this will be delivered. - B. Sustainable Drainage Systems (SUDs) should be integrated into major development proposals wherever possible.
+SUDs should achieve green field run off rates to ensure that water run off is managed as close to the source as possible. - C. Parking spaces and driveways associated with new development should use permeable surfaces where possible. - D. Where planning permission is required the paving over of front gardens will not be supported.